Healthy Homes Assessment Woolwich

 Woolwich Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is required throughout Woolwich and New Zealand rental homes where it is reasonably practicable to install.
+• Ceiling and underfloor insulation is mandatory to all Woolwich and New Zealand rental homes where it is reasonably practicable to put in.

-• Property managers and landlords are required to keep records to demonstrate conformance with each Healthy Homes Standard that apply or will be applied during the tenure of the rental property.
+• Property managers and landlords have to keep records that demonstrate conformance with any Healthy Homes Standard that apply or will be applicable during the tenure of the rental property.

-• Property managers and private landlords should make sure that their rental properties are in compliance to the Healthy Homes Standard within 90 days of a renewal, new or a change in lease.
+• Property managers and private landlords have to make sure their rental properties comply with the Healthy Homes Standard within 90 days of a new, renewed , or altered Tenancy.

-• All boarding households (except Kainga Ora and Community Housing Providers with registered Boarding house tenancies) must comply with the Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarding homes (except Kainga Ora and Community Housing Providers with registered boarding house tenancies) must adhere to the Healthy Homes Standard regardless of when the tenancy began.

-• All homes that are rented out by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of the date the tenancy was started.
+• All houses that are rented out to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes